dimashque/sat-sim/README.md

 ## What it does

 - Fetches live orbital element sets (OMM/JSON) from CelesTrak for satellite groups (space stations, active satellites, Starlink, and more)
-- Propagates each satellite's real-time position using the SGP4 algorithm — the same orbit-propagation model used in real-world satellite tracking
+- Propagates each satellite's real-time position using the SGP4 algorithm, the same orbit propagation model used in real world satellite tracking
 - Renders Earth and satellites in an interactive 3D scene you can rotate, zoom, and explore
 - Click any satellite to view its details (name, NORAD ID, latitude/longitude, altitude) in a side panel
 - Draws each selected satellite's orbital path as a trail, spanning one full orbit based on its actual orbital period (so it works correctly for anything from a ~93-minute LEO orbit to a ~24-hour geostationary one)
 - Search/filter the currently loaded satellites by name or NORAD ID
 - Switch between satellite groups on the fly via a dropdown
 - Adjustable position-update interval, for faster or slower live animation
-- Styled as a mission-control-style tracking console: dark glass panels, monospace telemetry readouts, HUD-style corner brackets

 ## Tech stack